-Mitigate Risk in Telephone Communication with Patients
+Mitigate Malpractice Risk: Telephone Communication with Patients

 Creating comprehensive, clear guidelines for telephone encounters with patients is critical in mitigating risk.
 Establish practice guidelines and ensure that all office and clinical staff are trained on their roles in communicating with patients by telephone.
 Protect yourself from potential liability by following these general practices:

 - Smile when greeting patients.
 Research has shown that people are able to tell if you are smiling by the tone of your voice.
-Warmly express to patients that you are happy to speak with them today.
-This interaction may be the first impression that a patient has of the practice or the staff, and it is a factor in patient satisfaction.

 - Avoid distractions, such as checking email or attending to other duties, when speaking with patients.
-Drowsiness, fatigue, or distraction on the part of either party can affect the ability to communicate effectively.

 - Adhere to HIPAA rules and regulations to maintain patient privacy when communicating over the telephone, both inside and outside the office.
-Use a low voice when discussing protected health information, and implement reasonable safeguards to avoid disclosing information to others not involved in the patient’s care.

 - Develop written protocols for front office/unlicensed personnel to help them respond to patient questions and concerns.
-An unlicensed individual cannot provide medical or dental advice.
-Clinical/licensed individuals answering patient calls cannot exceed their scope of practice.

 - Accept a third party’s description of a medical or dental condition only when you have confidence in that person’s competence to describe what he or she sees.
-If descriptions are unclear, the patient may require an office visit.

 - Make prompt referrals if the patient’s call concerns a medical or dental problem that is outside your expertise.
-Proactively track the consultation and expected report, and follow up with the referred provider and patient.

 - Verify and document the patient’s adherence with telephone advice through a follow-up contact to ensure continuity of care.

-Document Thoroughly to Mitigate Risk
+Document All Telephone Communication to Mitigate Malpractice Risk

 - Document all patient telephone conversations in the medical or dental record—including those received and returned after hours.
 Include the date and time of each contact and when follow-up is completed.

 - Record all details immediately about the information you received, what you advised, and the orders you gave.
-This action is especially important when a telephone call occurs after office hours or on a weekend.

 - Implement an office process for calls received during office hours.
 Office staff should tell the caller when the provider is most likely to return the call.
 Include tracking and follow-up to ensure that the caller’s questions and problems are resolved and documented.